 Common Margins

 Common Margins is the action research initiative behind the pliegOS open editorial project.
-We work on co-creation processes and “do-it-yourself” publishing to explore how communities generate, share and preserve knowledge and cultural artifacts, grounded in and oriented towards the Commons.
-From zines, toolkits, leaflets, stickers to experimental collective archives, we treat paper and (s)low-tech materials not as relics or luddite nostalgia but as convivial, appropriate technologies that allow diverse methodological advances.
-Especially for supporting collaborative ethnography, distributed learning and alternative peer-to-peer paths of communication in an era of extreme data extractivism and algorithmic acceleration.
+Through co-creation processes and DIY publishing, the project explores how communities generate, share and preserve knowledge and cultural artifacts, grounded in and oriented toward the Commons.
+From zines, toolkits, leaflets and stickers to experimental collective archives, Common Margins studies self-publishing and DIY circulation across print, postal and digital infrastructures as media practices of craft, care and commoning.

 Conceptual pillars